LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 </package>
 ```

-**NOTE**: This snippet is shortened - and therfore **not fully valid**.
+**NOTE**: This snippet is shortened - and therefore **not fully valid**.

 The main elements are:
 - `<metadata>` (we'll look at that later)
 - `<manifest>` lists _all_ files in the EPUB
-- `<spine>` sets the order in which Text files are stiteched together to a book
+- `<spine>` sets the order in which Text files are stitched together to a book

-If we Zip all of this up together, our structure should looks like this:
+If we Zip all of this up together, our structure should look like this:

 ```
 out.epub